 The OMC Professional Training Program uses The Bangor, Exeter & Oxford Mindfulness-Based Interventions Teaching Assessment Criteria for training and feedback in Levels 2 and 3.

-Certificates of Completion are provided upon successful completion of each training level and may qualify for CEUs from some professional associations.
+Certificates of Completion are provided upon successful completion of each training level described below and may qualify for CEUs from some professional associations.

-- Completion of the Online Mindfulness and Ethics module via the Canadian Psychological Association (Cost to be established by CPA)
+- Completion of the Online Mindfulness and Ethics module via the Canadian Psychological Association (Cost is established by CPA)

 Upon successful completion, the skills may be used within the scope of one’s professional training.
 For example, as a mental health professional, this may involve using the practices and concepts with individual clients.